 The brain senses and adapts to a wide range of environmental changes throughout life.
-We are interested in understanding how the neural stem cells and their cellular microenvironment (especially the niche cells) are able to detect and integrate different types of environnmental stimuli.
+We are interested in understanding how the neural stem cells and their cellular microenvironment (especially the niche cells) are able to detect and integrate different types of local and environnmental stimuli, from localised cellular growth to infection from neurotropic pathogens.
 We are relying on the powerful genetics of Drosophila as a model system, as well as on state-of-the-art transcriptional profiling and imaging to unravel the underlying mechansims of this adaptation.
 This will lead to a better picture of cellular interactions and dynamics in the brain under stress.

 Cookies are small text files that can be used by websites to make a user's experience more efficient.
 The law states that we can store cookies on your device if they are strictly necessary for the operation of this site.
 For all other types of cookies we need your permission.
 This site uses different types of cookies.
 Some cookies are placed by third party services that appear on our pages.

 Marketing cookies are used to track visitors across websites.
 The intention is to display ads that are relevant and engaging for the individual user and thereby more valuable for publishers and third party advertisers.